AllStarLink/ASL3/README.md

 `radio show settings`  is used to show the currently selected node's settings.
 This replaces `radio tune`.

+### USB EEPROM Operation
+chan\_simpleusb and chan\_usbradio allows users to store configuration information in the EEPROM attached to their Coverwritence(s).
+The CM119A can have manufacturer information in the same area that stores the user consusbration.
+The CM119B does have manufacturer data in the area that stores user configuration.
+The manufacturer data cannot be overwriten.
+The user configuration data has been moved higher in memory to prevent overwriting the manufacturer data.
+If you use the EEPROM to store configuration data, you will need to save it to the EEPROM after upgrading.
+Use `susb tune save` or `radio tune save`.

+## Blacklist and Whitelist

+ASL3 does not require updates to extensions.conf or iax.conf to implement a blacklist or whitelist.
+Only database changes are needed to modify the list.
+Nodes on the same server have different lists.
+Sample new database commands:

+Whitelist node 12345 on 1998
+`database put whitelist/1998 12345 "some value or comment must be here”`

+Whitelist node 88888 on 1998
+`database put whitelist/1998 88888 "some value must be here"`

+Blacklist node 99999 on node 1998
+`database put blacklist/1998 99999 "if whitelist exists blacklist will be ignored.”`

+Show all database commands `database <tab><tab>` ‘ press tab twice’

+database deltree removes one or more entries.
+Remove all whitelist entries `database deltree whitelist`

+Remove node 1998 whitelist `database deltree whitelist/1998`

 ## Debugging

 Previously app\_rpt and associated channels supported setting the debug level with an associated app / channel command.
 These app / channel commands have been removed and replaced with the asterisk command: